 Welcome to my country, Sri Lanka.

 I was born on 23rd of June 1988, in Colombo.
-By then a few years had passed since the start of the civil war and the country was at an age where our people were adapting to the constant threat while trying to make ends meat.
-The chances of randomly dying (getting blown to bits or shot at) while going about your daily business was a little higher than usual.
-People were still happy, it takes a lot to dampen the spirit of a true Sri Lankan.
-We celebrate everything from drinking to coming of age, so war was just another dilemma that made sense of the term 'The show must go on'.
-Life continued, it helped us adapt to the worst case scenario and we came out of it swinging like the Bruce Lee fans that we are.
+By then a few years had passed since the start of the civil war.
+The country was at an age where our people were forced to quickly adapt to the constant threat of death looming over their heads.
+The chances of randomly dying (getting blown up or shot at) was a little higher than usual.
+People were still happy.
+It now takes a lot to dampen the spirit of a true Sri Lankan.
+We celebrate everything from drinking, to coming of age.
+The war was just another dilemma that we soon got used to.
+Life continued as usual, we constantly lived in the worst-case scenario, which made us quite tolerant to pain and suffering.
+This attitude soon became a characteristic of our personality.
+The constant exposure to an ever-present threat normalized a sense of calmness in the face of peril.
+This gave way to a new generation of resilient countrymen who learned to live happily no matter what the world threw at them.

 Sri Lanka has come a long way since the 90's.
-We are now racing alongside the western world, but we make sure we stay true to our culture and its influence on our lives.
+We are now racing alongside the western world, but we make sure we stay true to our core culture and its influence on our lives.
 Sri Lanka is tropical in every sense.
 The sites and sounds come together with the culture and different personalities of our people.
 Our country is a small but beautiful island that does justice to every sense of the word tropical.
 Come see for yourself what we have in store for you.
 You won't regret it.

 Its hard to not be poetic when describing the many different adventures you can go on in Sri Lanka.
 Our little country is blessed with breathtaking beaches, lush green meadow filled mountains, bountiful plains, jungles, and a Rain Forest which is an untouched marvel of nature that thrived in spite of our destructive past.